tuckbarber/cacao-docs/README.md

 $ npm run build
 ```

 and deploying.
-However an easy method is to use Docusaurus's built-in `publish-gh-pages`.
+However, an easy method is to use Docusaurus's built-in `publish-gh-pages`.
 Make sure that
-in `siteConfig.js` the `projectName`/`organizationName` are set accordingly.
+in `siteConfig.js` the `projectName`/`organizationName` are set accordingly:

 ```js
 // Used for publishing and more